Skip to content

 Deploying using the InstallerπŸ”—

-This HOWTO outlines the setup of an Apheris Compute Gateway using the deploy_gateway installer script.
+This how-to outlines the setup of an Apheris Compute Gateway using the deploy_gateway installer script.

 It is aimed at operators in charge of setting up a Compute Gateway.
 The deploy_gateway script is suited for both Virtual Machine and bare-metal deployments.
 Please make sure to read through the prerequisites before beginning a setup.